 Increase the AMT basis of any stock acquired through the exercise of an incentive stock option by the amount of the adjustment.
-If the estate or trust acquired stock by exercising an incentive stock option and disposed of that stock in the same year, the treatment for regular tax and AMT purposes is the same (no adjustment is required).

 Line 4I-Certain Loss Limitations

 Caution: If the loss is from a passive activity, use line 4n instead.
 If the loss is from a tax shelter farm activity (that is not passive), use line 4m.